-2018 Write2Ignite Conference is moving to Fall!
+2018 Write2Ignite Conference is moving to the fall!

-If you have teens (middle school through high school) who will be enrolling in the Teen Track, this might be a great family read-aloud or homeschooling unit study, and there’s plenty of lead time to make your plan and carry it out!
+If you have teens (in middle school through high school) who will be enrolling in the Teen Track, this might be a great family read-aloud or homeschooling unit study, and there’s plenty of lead time to make your plan and carry it out!

 We’re excited to share this writers’ journey with you.
 Take the next steps!
 Mark your calendars now, and start the reading journey with Christian as he seeks release from his burden and embarks on the perilous trek to the Celestial City.

-Watch for future blog posts which will further develop this theme.
+Watch for future blog posts that will further develop this theme.
 We’ll also discuss adaptations and film versions of The Pilgrim’s Progress, which has been translated into over 200 languages, for children and contemporary readers.